Mental Approach Heading into London

 Over the past 18 months, Dave Calder (my partner in the men’s pair) and I, along with the athletes in the Olympic four and double, have been training with Terry Paul and taking a slightly different approach to training.
 We’re still doing a lot of volume on the water, and the majority of that has been intensive, side-by-side training where we’re racing our own teammates every day.

 The new approach is working.
-Our erg (rowing machine) scores are significantly lower and most of us have cut down the amount of training time missed due to injury.
-And it’s been fun.
+Our erg scores are significantly lower and most of us have cut down the amount of training time missed due to injury.
+And it has been fun.
 Mixing other things into the usual training has kept it fresh and truly enjoyable.
 Results on the water are what matter, and I think we’re positioned well to have a couple great performances in London.

 One of the reasons that I love the pair is that it’s only myself and one other guy.
 I like being in control of my fate.
 My relationship with Dave goes back to 2004, and we ‘ve been through a lot together both on and off the water.
 We’re very different people and have definitely had our tense, frustrating times together.
 But that’s part of it, and Terry has been there to guide us through those times.